Code-Institute-Submissions/fallout-blog/README.md

 dj3-cloudinary-storage
 pillow

-# Help
-https://www.gitpod.io/blog/gitpodify/
+<a name="steps"></a>
 # Steps
 First I installed the initial items I would need, once I did that I created the project and the app for this workspace.
 I went straight to the models.py page as I wanted to write my post model for the project so I could access it from the admin side of the website.
+I then wrote a couple of test posts in the back end, one was set to published and the other was draft, This was so I could set up only showing the published posts to users.
+I then created a simple view for the homepage, created a index and base.html, and everything up with a url.
+I used bootstrap, google fonts and fontawesome on the base.html page and extended it's use across all webpages.
+Using these features allowed me to to use custom fonts, icons and a whole range of bootstrap html and css.
+I also created my own style.css file in the static folder, This allowed me to edit and style code to my liking.

+<a name="style"></a>
+# Style
+I checkout out similar websites and popular website designs and decided to go with colors similar to Facebook as I felt that it was sleek and simple without looking bare and lazy.
+I kept the design the same on each page to keep things the same throughout, this improves UI as it offers continuity within the project.
+The color scheme is blue and white.
+As previously mentioned, I followed Facebook's color style.
+I did add some smaller styles such as expanding navbar icons upon hover, highlighting items when hovering over them and styling clickable links to make sure the users know they are clickable.

+# Help
+https://www.gitpod.io/blog/gitpodify/